 Here is a partner Amex card from Wells Fargo Propel American Express card (learn more here).
 It has no annual fee.
-The propel offers $300 cash if you spend $3,000 in the first 90 days.
-Not an “OH MY, OH MY!” offer, but the offer is not the point of getting this card – it is to have another choice to register for Amex Offers.
+The Propel welcome offers generally aren’t “OH MY, OH MY!” exciting.
+But the offer is not the point of getting this card – it is to have another choice to register for Amex Offers.
 What else?

 Not everyone all will be able to get this next one — but if you can this partner Amex card from USAA Cashback Rewards Plus American Express Card is a real winner.
 Why?
 Especially when this card has NO new card bonus?